Wonton Soup: Proof Structures Under Interventions

 How to read the figure: each worker lane represents local agent activity against a shared frontier; reservations and scheduler policy shape contention and handoff.
 Dense synchronized bands suggest strong coupling, while staggered bands indicate looser parallel exploration.

-We use a multi-backend harness to measure if behavioral patterns appear across different backends or could be only implementation artifiacts.If it recurs across backend families with different proof objects and trace surfaces, the pattern is a stronger candidate invariant.
+We use a multi-backend harness to test whether behavioral patterns persist across backends or are implementation artifacts.
+A pattern that recurs across backend families with different proof objects and trace surfaces is a stronger candidate invariant.

 wonton-soup currently supports five execution backends: